renaissance-publishing/renaissance/content/chapters/19-races.md

 #### Cultural Item: Day-Wrap

-Dwarves who cannot afford Day-Masks—or who must do without them for some other reason—often use a *wrap* like a large bandanna; there are different ways to wear the *day-wrap*, but it is usually worn so that it shades the face and eyes.
+Dwarves who cannot afford a Day-Mask—or who must do without one for some other reason—often use a *wrap* like a large bandanna; there are different ways to wear the *day-wrap*, but it is usually worn so that it shades the face and eyes.
 \[Dwarven day-wraps are much like *shemaghs*.\]

 Some day-wraps may be woven in complex patterns or richly died; many Clans and Holds have specific patterns and colors.